23yuvi23/CohotYuvi/week 08 Course-Selling-App/notes.md

  - the bad thing in this is we are taking imageURL from the user so for uploading actual image
  - TODO : watch creating a web3 saas in 6 hours  - Harkirat video over youtube

+- now in admin.js   working on creation and update of cource part

+in update cource we are using .updateOne   and it takes  filter,update,options so we define accordingly